mca91/ITEWR_DC_Course/chapter3.md

 *** =instructions

-- Compute two-sided $p$-values using the test statistics computed beforehand and assign the values to the objects suggested in Script.R.
+- Compute two-sided $p$-values using the test statistics computed beforehand and assign values to the objects suggested in Script.R.
 - Use logical operators to check which $p$-values exceed the level of $\alpha=0.05$.
 Memorize the result!
 You will need in in the next exercise!
 *** =hint